Our experts have ranked 150+ telescopes

 The Z130 is ranked as the top scope in its price range, but there are some alternatives you may want to consider.

-• The Sky-Watcher Heritage 130P is essentially a boneless Z130, with a collapsible strut tube instead of a solid metal one.
-This means it’ll fit in a smaller space and weighs less, but needs a shroud and will lose collimation more frequently (though collimating it doesn’t require tools).
+• The Sky-Watcher Heritage 130P is essentially a boneless Z130 with a collapsible strut tube instead of a solid metal one.
+This means it’ll fit in a smaller space and weigh less, but it needs a shroud and will lose collimation more frequently (though collimating it doesn’t require tools).
 The focuser is also slightly inferior.

-• The Sky-Watcher Heritage 150P offers a little more aperture than the Z130 and 130P, albeit at a higher price and with the same compromises as the 130P.
+• The Sky-Watcher Heritage 150P offers a little more aperture than the Z130 and Sky-Watcher Heritage 130P, albeit at a higher price and with the same compromises as the 130P.

 • The various 6” f/8 Dobsonians sold by Orion, Sky-Watcher, and Apertura offer more aperture than the Z130 and don’t require a table, but do have a significantly higher price tag.